matplotlib/matplotlib/doc/devel/tag_glossary.rst

 Domain tags: what discipline(s) might seek this example consistently?
 ---------------------------------------------------------------------

 It's futile to draw fences around "who owns what", and that's not the point of domain tags.
-Domain tags help groups of people to privately organize relevant information, and so are not displayed publicly.
 See below for a list of existing domain tags.
 If you don't see the one you're looking for and you think it should exist, consider proposing it.

 +-------------------------------+----------------------------------------+
 |``tag``                        | use case                               |